What SNUG do and why

 - Open-air cinema evenings

-- Mid winter sing-along and gathering
+- Mid winter sing-along

 - Other events, including guided history tours